 The internet really isn’t the enemy we sometimes think it is, it’s such an amazing thing that we found we really didn’t want to live without!

-But what do we do when we have work to do or need to look up how to fix one of the many parts of the boat that have broken since we bought her?
+When we moved onto our sailboat one of our first jobs was working out how to get the internet when sailing.
+Luckily, we bought the sailboat from a marina full of helpful full time cruisers who couldn’t wait to share their internet hacks with us.
 We’ve listed some of the ways to get internet at sea while cruising on a sailboat that we researched intensively below, so that hopefully you won’t struggle to get that all important internet hit.

 A Great Excuse To Have A Drink

 Perhaps the most obvious, inconvenient and expensive option is to rely on wifi from bars or restaurants.
 We spent the first month of cruising without an inverter, and being too scared to med moor anywhere we were stuck without mains power for a long time.

 To get round this we spent a lot of time (and money!) in bars, charging our laptops and using the wifi.
 It’s not always easy to find bars when you’re in remote anchorages so you will need to plan accordingly if this is the option you choose.
 You will also need to be prepared for slow internet and be happy to part with well earned cash for drinks in return.
 We’ve regularly gone to a cafe to use their advertised internet, only to find it’s basically non-existent.
 It’s pretty time consuming and annoying!

 We have heard of some sneaky cruisers who buy a Wi-Fi aerial.
 These are little boxes you mount on your mast, backstays, or spreaders that can catch shore wi-fi directly from your boat.
 You can usually spot this type of cruiser in an anchorage – they scout the whole area checking where the connection is stronger.
 If you want to try this option out, you have to keep a few things in mind: